babykittenz/Example-1/README.md

 This plugin would hook in Hello World as a title tag at the start of the content.

 I would also not it is good practice to add all of these things when setting up a boilerplate for plugins.
+ Markup : * Bullet list
             * Added the plugin initiation at the top of the file
             * Disable direct access to the file
             * Allow for Translation
             * Continue with plugin code